maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 img = img.reshape(-1, 100*100)
 ```

 The images have been reduced to a dimension of $$ 100 \times 100 $$.
-However, that's still 10'000 features to potentially include in the original dataset, and including a value pixel by pixel wouldn't PCA finds the eigenvectors of a covariance matrix with the highest eigenvalues and then uses those to project the data into a new subspace of equal or less dimensions.
-It is comminly used for feature extraction.
+However, that's still 10'000 features to potentially include in the original dataset, and including a value pixel by pixel wouldn't make much sense.
+PCA finds the eigenvectors of a covariance matrix with the highest eigenvalues.
+Then, the eigenvectors are used to project the data into a smaller dimension.
+PCA is comminly used for feature extraction.

 A lot of techniques of computer vision could be applied here, but we'll simply apply a PCA on the image itself.